 Let’s now use the AI tool to add some meat to the bones.
 Making use of the “Blog Post Intro Paragraph” feature, let’s expand on item 1: What is a resume?

-This is a great intro for the course!
+This is a great intro to the course!

 Now, you may end up using this text just for inspiration and not verbatim.
-But if you choose to use it as is, know that the text generated by AI writing assistants constitutes 100% original content that is not found anywhere else on the internet.
+But ensure that AI-generated text is 100% original content not found elsewhere on the internet.

-In fact, AI apps have been thoroughly tested with online plagiarism tools showing no matches to existing online content.
+In fact, most AI apps have been thoroughly tested with online plagiarism tools, showing no matches to existing online content.